Guinea pigs are small mammals that need much attention and care.

 What Are the Possible Complications During a Guinea Pig Pregnancy?

-The average period of the gestation period for guinea pigs is 63 days.
+The average gestation period for guinea pigs is 63 days.

 If it continues over 70 days, you should immediately call a vet, as it’s highly likely that baby guinea pigs will be stillborn.